Careers360 Logo

 (v)Hydrogen Peroxide

-(e) Stochiometric compounds of s-blocks elements
+(e) Stochiometric compounds of s-block elements

-(vi) Salt - like hydrides
+(vi) Salt-like hydrides

-(f) Prolonged electrolysisof water
+(f) Prolonged electrolysis of water

 (g)Zn + NaOH